Check out our online store

 Thread & Backing

 Thread and backing are two more major factors in embroidery quality, especially after a piece has been washed once or twice.
 The backing used will have a major impact on the quality and longevity of your embroidery, because it is this backing which adds stability to your embroidery work.
-Lower quality shops will skimp on backing, and use cheap, soft white cotton – and when it is washed, sometimes this cotton backing can shrink, and it will take your logo with it making the logo looked puckered.
+Lower quality shops will skimp on backing, and use cheap, soft white cotton – and when it is washed, sometimes this cotton backing can shrink, and it will take your logo with it making the logo look puckered.

 In some cases, items being embroidered have a deep texture where the stitching will be buried in the fabric especially small lettering.
 In these cases we will put a water soluble topping on the top of the item to keep the stitch level raised to the surface of the item.
-This is the case with fleece, towels , sweaters and other knit and woven items.
+This is the case with fleece, towels, sweaters and other knit and woven items.

 Thread choice, as well, has differing levels of quality and durability, and as the backing, you won’t know the thread quality for sure until your item has been through the wash a few times.
-A good shop will carefully choose a thread which is appropriate for the logo, or for the component of the design it is used for (for instance, a finer thread for delicate lettering, and coarser for wide fills.)
+A good shop will carefully choose an embroidery thread type which is appropriate for the logo, or for the component of the design it is used for (for instance, a finer thread for delicate lettering, and coarser for wide fills.)
 Lower quality shops will take a one-size-fits-all approach to the thread, and your logo could end up not looking as sharp as it could.

 The two types of thread are rayon and polyester.

 Rayon embroidery thread is softer to the feel and displays more vibrant colors.
 It produces a higher quality look because of high sheen and stays soft with larger designs.
 The vibrant colors produce luscious looking embroidery designs, designs that are soft to wear and can be laundered in water up to 203 degrees.
-Rayon has a high luster and is eye catching.
+Rayon has a high luster and is eye-catching.

 Polyester thread is harder and a bit more durable in extreme situations like prolonged exposure to bright sunlight and washing with bleach.